-Goal 7.
+Goal 6.
+Clean water and sanitation: protect and restore water-related ecosystems , including mountains, forests, wetlands , rivers, aquifers and lakes; implement integrated water resources management at all levels, including through transboundary cooperation as appropriate.
+Marine Protected Areas Goal 14.
+Life below water: conserve and sustainably use the oceans, seas and marine resources for sustainable development, sustainably manage and protect marine and coastal ecosystems to avoid significant adverse impacts Low Carbon City "We recognize that sustainable urban development and management are crucial to the quality of life of our people.
+We will work with local authorities and communities to renew and plan our cities and human settlements And we will work to minimize the impact of cities on the global climate system."
+(2030 Agenda for Sustainable Development) Goal 13.
+Climate Action: improve human and institutional capacity on climate change mitigation , adaptation , impact reduction and early warning Goal 7.
 Affordable and Clean Energy: improvement in energy efficiency Goal 11.
 Sustainable Cities and Communities: reduce the adverse per capita environmental impact of cities , increase number of cities adopting integrated policies and plans towards inclusion, resource efficiency , mitigation and adaptation to climate change Desertification and Land Degradation Goal 15.
-Life on land: protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests , combat desertification , and halt and reverse land degradation and halt biodiversity loss
+Life on land: protect, restore and promote sustainable use of terrestrial ecosystems, sustainably Il 15. manage forests , combat desertification , and halt and reverse land degradation and halt biodiversity loss